Mazda Familia: Familia Rotary/R100

-In July 1968 Mazda added a Familia Rotary model to the range, offered in both two-door coupé and four-door sedan variants.
-Sedan models were given an additional "SS" nameplate.
+In July 1968 Mazda added a Familia Rotary model to the range, offered in both two-door coupé and four-door saloon variants.
+Saloon models were given an additional "SS" nameplate.
 The Familia Rotary was powered by a 982 cc 10A Wankel rotary engine and the coupé version was sold outside Japan as the "Mazda R100".
 After an April 1970 update (known colloquially in Australia as the Series 2) it was known as the "Familia Presto Rotary" in Japan as the Presto nameplate was added into the entire Familia range.
 Power was rated at just 100 PS due to a small carburetor (thus the "R100" name).
-The rotary engined R100 has a unique front end design, with a more prominent pointed hood, grille, and bumper.
+The rotary engined R100 has a unique front end design, with a more prominent pointed bonnet, grille, and bumper.
 The rear also gained its own design with twin round tail lights, which became for a time a signature design element for the rotary engined versions of Mazda's cars.
 Inside, the cars were more sumptuously appointed with plusher seats and chrome plated accents, full sized interior door trim panels, a floor mounted handbrake lever, and a unique cockpit styled dashboard with full instrumentation.
 Mazda referred to this dashboard as the "T-Dash", and fitted it to top spec piston engined variants of the Familia on the Japanese market as well as the rotary models.

-In Japan, the installation of a rotary engine gave Japanese buyers a financial advantage when it came time to pay the annual road tax in that they bought a car that was more powerful than a traditional inline engine, but without having the penalty for having an engine in the higher 1.0-liter tax bracket.
+In Japan, the installation of a rotary engine gave Japanese buyers a financial advantage when it came time to pay the annual road tax in that they bought a car that was more powerful than a traditional inline engine, but without having the penalty for having an engine in the higher 1.0-litre tax bracket.
 This was the only generation of the Familia that had the rotary engine offered.
 When Mazda updated the rotary engine to single distributor design in late 1973 with a raft of improvements to improve reliability and fuel economy, the smaller 10A engine was discontinued.
 Upgrading the Familia Rotary to the 12A engine would have cost the car its tax advantage in Japan, and the decision to discontinue it was made, despite the Familia body continuing production for some years to follow.